Film Submission Rules & Regulations 8th Curaçao International Film Festival Rotterdam

 Festival programmers select and invite all films presented at the festival.
-Films selected for Curaçao International Film Festival Rotterdam will be announced by 22 March 2017 on our website.
+Films selected for Curaçao International Film Festival Rotterdam will be announced on our website two weeks prior to the opening date of the festival.
 Filmmakers selected to participate will be notified prior to this date.

 4. Selected films

 4.1 Participants’ obligation Participation in the festival requires the unconditional adherence to its regulations as set out here.

 All contact persons of selected films will receive a request for catalogue materials upon confirming participation in the festival.

 4.2.1 Required catalogue materials

 In order to compile the Festival Catalogue, for each selected film the Festival must receive a duly completed entry form and requested materials: hi-res .MOV file, synopsis of the film, biography and filmography of the director and a full list of artistic and catalogue credits.
 The requested materials should be sent/submitted as soon as possible upon acceptance of the invitation, but no later than 1 February 2019.
 The Festival accepts no liability in the event that its publications reproduce inaccuracies in submitted materials.

 In principle the (printed and/or online) catalogue will include the following technical and artistic credits: original title, international title, country(ies) of production, year of production, premiere status, format, length, director, production company, producer, sales company, print source, screenplay, cinematography, editing, production design, sound, music, principal cast.

 Catalogue writings are entirely at the discretion of the Festival.